 - Shortness of breath

 The symptoms of EIA usually begin at the start of the workout around 20 minutes in or 10 minutes after a workout.
 Although symptoms often appear while kids are being active, sometimes they can appear only after the activity has stopped.
 Children are more likely to suffer from exercise-induced asthma than adults because they play harder and more frequently than adults.
-Eighty to 90 percent of asthma patients suffer from EIA.
+Between 80-90% of asthma patients suffer from EIA.
 However, it only affects three to 10 percent of people with no history of respiratory problems.

 Certain exercises trigger EIA more than others.
 Running, playing basketball, and soccer are more likely to trigger asthma symptoms than activities such as weightlifting or moderate-paced walking.

 Tips to help your kids manage exercise-induced asthma: